 Keep on top of the latest travel rules and regulations by checking out our domestic travel restrictions page.

-This story was originally published on 2 October 2020 and updated with the New South Wales-Tasmania border reopening on 20 October 2020.
+This story was originally published on 2 October 2020 and updated with the Victoria-Tasmania border reopening on 11 November 2020.